FAQs

 Find a list of frequently asked questions and their answers about Doula services.

-• A doula provides practical, emotional, and nurturing support to the whole family during pregnancy, labour and after the birth of a baby
+As a doula, I provide practical, emotional, and nurturing support to the whole family during pregnancy, labour and after the birth of a baby

-• Evidence suggests that doula support improves the experience of giving birth and your baby’s health and wellbeing shortly after birth
+Evidence suggests that doula support improves the experience of giving birth and your baby’s health and wellbeing shortly after birth

 People who want to reduce the risk of complications: Doulas can help you communicate your concerns.

-• As an overnight doula, I can help you achieve uninterrupted sleep and emotional support.
+As an overnight doula, I can help you achieve uninterrupted sleep and emotional support.
 I can support your partner who may be juggling work and hands on parenting.

 When you sleep, your body repairs and you restore yourself.